Temps and termites are on the rise. Schedule your free inspection today.

 Now that we know what can attract mosquitoes, let’s talk through some tips for protection against them.

-• Don’t sweat!
+• Try to limit the amount you sweat.
 Avoid outdoor activities and exercise during peak mosquito times – dusk and dawn.

 • Use EPA-registered insect repellents to protect yourself if you cannot avoid outdoor activities.